Why the right Travel Insurance Truly Matters

 - Wild Tip: I can guarantee that every travel insurance policy will NOT cover you if you are injured while intoxicated.

 I have spent countless hours reading blog posts and comparing different insurance recommendations, only to find them saying the same copy and paste thing.
 Most websites give you a broad list of companies and only compare basic items, they never actually look into the detailed policy of the insurer.
 So no matter what you read, before you purchase any travel insurance, make sure to look at the plan’s full policy description.

 Main Things to Look For in an Insurance Policy

 Almost every travel insurance company will provide some form of protection for baggage delay and loss, trip cancellation and emergency medical care.
 What kind, how much and the type of care covered are what vary.

 With my personal experience being injured abroad, these are the main things to look for in the detailed policy’s fine print:

-- The type of medical evacuation flight will you be covered for – Some travel insurance plans only cover the same type of airline seat and ticket that you purchased.
+- The type of medical evacuation flight you will be covered for – Some travel insurance plans only cover the same type of airline seat and ticket that you purchased.
 For most of us traveling we find the best flight deal and get the basic economy seat, but what if you are severely injured half a world away from home, do you really want to be stuck in economy trying get back?

 Wild Tip: On my last trip I was very grateful that my World Nomads policy upgraded me to Business Class when I needed to be medically evacuated back home.
 It took me 36 hours to get home and on my long 14 hour cross-Pacific flight the business seat not only helped with my injuries but it was also the only seat available on the plane at such a short notice.
 With that I was able to get home sooner and receive immediate medical care.